SMFOSS/flunc/README.txt

-you should be able to setup.py develop into a working env, after that:
+you should be able to setup.py develop into a working env or virtual env, after that:

 There is a firefox extension that allows you to record tests directly